Mill Falls Charter School Administration

 MFCS Student Support Faculty

-STUDENT SERVICES COORDINATOR & Special Educator: Laura Chesney
+STUDENT SERVICES COORDINATOR & Special Educator: Maryclare Heffernan

 Special Educator: Sue Lambright

 Sue Lambright recently obtained her Learning Disability Certification from Rivier University.
 She also holds her Master’s degree in Education from Simmons College and a BFA with a concentration in Studio Arts from Emmanuel College.
 Sue is licensed in MA and NH in Special Education K-12 and Learning Disabilities.
 After teaching for nine years as a Special Educator in Massachusetts, she turned her focus to raising her children and caring for her family.
 During that time, she participated in a variety of school-based activities as a volunteer, including running the Destination Imagination program for two years and organizing school field day events.
+This is Sue’s second year at Mill Falls.
 Sue lives in Nashua with her family.

 Reading Interventionist: Sherry Humphrey

 Sherry Humphrey began her teaching career as a public elementary school teacher working with 1st and 2nd graders.
 She took some time off from teaching to raise her children and returned some years later as a substitute teacher and later as an art teacher at Bedford Montessori School, which her children attended.
 She later worked in the Merrimack School District, first as a substitute teacher for upper elementary school students, then as a first grade teacher at Reed Ferry School.
 She studied at Plymouth State College where she majored in Elementary Education and minored in Child Development, and holds a Masters of Education degree with a concentration in Literacy Studies.
 Sherry started at Mill Falls as the Assistant Kindergarten Teacher in our opening year.
-This will be her fourth year as our Reading Interventionist.
+This will be her fifth year as our Reading Interventionist.
+Sherry lives with her family in Merrimack, NH.

 MATH INTERVENTIONIST: COLLEEN LACROIX

 Colleen Lacroix began her teaching career in physical education in Florida.
 She took some time off from teaching to raise her children and returned some years later as a Math Interventionist, most recently teaching in Omaha, Nebraska.
 She completed her undergraduate degree in Physical Education and her Masters in Exercise Physiology, both from the University of Central Florida.
 Colleen’s husband recently retired from the Marine Corp, and with that, the family moved north, back to their NH roots.
+This is Colleen’s third year at Mill Falls.
 Colleen lives in Auburn with her husband and their three children.

 ELL Coordinator & Reading Coach: Tana gills

 Tana Gills moved to Guam upon graduation from Tennessee Temple University with a bachelors in American Sign Language Interpreting and a minor in Cross-Cultural Studies.
 In Guam, she worked for seven years as a second grade classroom teacher, a tutor, and later worked as the assistant to the school’s principals.
 After living in Guam for 12 years, she has recently relocated to NH, working as a private tutor.
-This is Tana’s second year at Mill Falls.
+This is Tana’s third year at Mill Falls.
 Tana serves as our English Language Learner (ELL) Coordinator and as our Reading Coach, supporting our K-3rd grade reading groups.
+Tana lives in Manchester, NH.

 Integrated Arts Instructors